 A STATELY EXPANSION

 The home's expansion transformed a modest cabin into a luxury ranch, including a two story home with a screened-in porch, sleeping porch and men’s dining room, as well as the construction of several outbuildings.
-A stone cellar was constructed in 1867, which still stands behind the home today, along with a laundry building, slaughterhouse, bunkhouse, cooks house, garage, carriage house, and the oldest historic barn in the state of Nevada.
+A stone cellar was constructed in 1867, which still stands behind the home today, along with a laundry building, slaughterhouse, bunkhouse, cooks house, garage, carriage house, and one of the oldest historic barns in the state of Nevada.
+(Please note, the barn was historically part of the Home Ranch, but today it is not.
+Visitors are not given access to the barn without permission.)

 Perhaps the most interesting detail about this heritage ranch is the fact that it differs from other renovated historic homes in the area because all artifacts you see here originally belonged to the Dangberg family or were original features of the house itself.
 No historic re-creation here – everything you see was original to a family member who lived here in some way or another.